rjshap/AutoSharesAPI/rest-api/private-api/securities/get-securitys-info-by-internal-id/README.md

 ### Overview

 This GET endpoint enables you to retrieve information about a particular security by specifying its internal ID in the request's path.
-This information is not retrieved directly from the exchange; rather, it's the information about the security that is specific to ETNA Trader.
+This information is not retrieved directly from the exchange; rather, it's the information about the security that is specific to AutoShares.

 There are four required parameters that must be provided in the request: